Take, Eat the Bread of Heaven & Drink the Cup of Salvation

 “Jesus bread is for bad guys.”
 All baptized followers of our Lord Jesus Christ who come with faith in Jesus and repentance for sin are welcome at His Table.
 Don’t delay.
 Gather on the Lord’s Day to feast.
 Everlasting joy, purchased by blood, is prepared for you.
 Come to the table.
 Come and eat.
 Come and drink, and live.
 In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.

-One reply on “Take, Eat the Bread of Heaven & Drink the Cup of Salvation”
+One response to “Take, Eat the Bread of Heaven & Drink the Cup of Salvation”